meditationstuff/protocol_1/index.md

 	* <a id="144h" href="#invitation-of-acceptance">invitation of acceptance</a>
 	* <a id="145h" href="#nutrition">nutrition</a>
 	* <a id="145ah" href="#theory-driven-theory-harmonizing-equilibriating-int">theory-driven (/ theory-harmonizing-equilibriating) intuitive/&#8203;interoceptive nutrition and eating</a>
+	* <a id="145a1h" href="#typology-of-pain-and-suffering-in-terms-of-when-to-try-meditation">typology of pain and suffering in terms of when to try meditation (experimental)</a>
 	* <a id="146h" href="#historical-and-contemporary-difficulties-and-uncert">historical and contemporary difficulties and uncertainties of life [experimental section]</a>
 	* <a id="147h" href="#a-brief-and-incomplete-theory-of-muscle-tension-ris">a brief and incomplete theory of muscle tension risk in meditation</a>
 	* <a id="147a1ah" href="#neutral-postures-somatization-desomatization">neutral postures, somatization, desomatization, muscle tension, etc.</a>